erikrose/nose-progressive/README.rst

 ================

-Nose Progressive is a nose_ plugin which displays progress in a stationary progress bar, freeing the rest of the screen (as well as the scrollbar buffer) for the compact display of test failures.
+Nose Progressive is a nose_ plugin which displays progress in a stationary progress bar, freeing the rest of the screen (as well as the scrollback buffer) for the compact display of test failures.
 It displays failures and errors as soon as they occur and avoids scrolling them off the screen in favor of less useful output.